nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 ## Prepare rclone and config

+- install locally rclone for given architecture so you can run it in the terminal/console

+- run `rclone configure --config rclone.conf` and follow setting up a new remote, for example [SMB](https://rclone.org/smb/) for NAS, generally you are creating a new rclone remote

+- make sure the config works via `rclone --config rclone.conf ls <remote_name>:/some/path` (where `/some/path` is a full path to the samba share and path), this is your `RCLONE_DST`, in my setup it is named `bagno-smb:media/prusa/` because remote is named `bagno-smb` whis is a samba server with a `media` share, with `prusa/` path within the share

 - download rclone binary for [ARMv7 32Bit Linux](https://downloads.rclone.org/v1.73.0/rclone-v1.73.0-Linux-arm-v7.zip),
   unpack the zip, the `rclone` file is important

-- install locally rclone for given architecture

-- run `rclone confiture --config rclone.conf` and follow setting up a new remote, for example [SMB](https://rclone.org/smb/) for NAS

-- make sure the config works via `rclone --config rclone.conf ls <remote_name>:/some/path` (where `/some/path` is a full path to the samba share and path)
+- copy ARMv7 32Bit Linux `rclone` to microsd card

 ## microSD card preparation